-Christ Centered:
+Christ Centered.
+Therefore they:

-- †Demonstrating and modeling Catholic Christian values, including respect And forgiveness for self and others - +Forming a Christian conscience, evaluating moral choices based on the church's teachings - +Responding to the needs of others inservice with a compassionate and Empathetic spirit - +Exhibiting basic knowledge of Catholic beliefs, prayer, scripture and social justice teaching - +Committed to justice, peace and the sacredness of human life
+- Demonstrate and model Catholic-Christian values, including respect and forgiveness for self & others. - Develop a well-formed Christian conscience and evaluate moral choices based on the Church's teachings. - Respond to the needs of others in service with a compassionate and empathetic spirit. - Exhibit knowledge of Catholic beliefs, prayer, scripture, and social justice teaching. - Commit themselves to justice, peace, and the sacredness of human life.